cmusatyalab/diamond-android/README.md

 library application, which should be moved into `res/raw` of applications using Diamond Android.

-# Contributing
-TODO

 # Licensing
-The Diamond Android source is licensed under the [Eclipse Public License v1.0][eplv1].
+The Diamond Android source is copyright Carnegie Mellon University and licensed under the [Eclipse Public License v1.0][eplv1].
 The following libraries have been modified as noted and are included in the statically linked filter binary artifacts of this repository.